nickgogan/MongoDBAtlasDeveloperDay/README.md

 7. **Ensure ability to install software locally (if using Compass/the like)**: Not all employees are able to install software like Compass locally.
 If going with a route like this, make sure 1+ attendees run through the prerequisites and workshop content live with you, in the same setting as the workshop will be held in.

 ## Troubleshooting Common Issues
-1. **Corporate email already in use**: If an Atlas

-2. **Add IP Address to Access List**: MongoDB Atlas clusters only allow connections from known IP addresses.
+1. **Add IP Address to Access List**: MongoDB Atlas clusters only allow connections from known IP addresses.
 These addresses may change for a variety of reasons, from corporate IT policy rolling them on a regular basis to working on different networks (e.g. home vs corporate network/VPN).
 To add a new IP address to your Project's Access List via the [Atlas web GUI](https://cloud.mongodb.com/account/login):
     - Log in.
     - Go to "Network Access" on the left-hand panel.
     - Hit the "Add IP Address" button.